 Every single stop-motion film that they have produced ranks amongst the best-earning films.
 Chicken Run, which is their first feature film released in 2000, is Aardman’s top-grossing stop-motion film of all time.

-Peter and David met in school during the late 1960s and started creating short animation videos using a 16mm camera owned by David’s dad.
-The duo was at first motivated by the Terry Gilliam animation techniques for the much-admired Monty Python’s Flying Circus BBC series.
+Peter and David met in school in the late 1960s and started creating short animation videos using a 16mm camera owned by David’s dad.
+The duo was initially motivated by Terry Gilliam’s animation techniques for the much-admired Monty Python’s Flying Circus BBC series.

-However, the animation techniques that revolved around clay were founded by Ray Harryhausen.
-The legendary Ray Harryhausen’s work is featured in film classics such as One Million Years B.C, Jason and the Argonauts, and The Voyage of Sinbad.
+However, Ray Harryhausen founded the animation techniques that revolved around clay.
+The legendary Ray Harryhausen’s work is featured in film classics such as One Million Years B.C., Jason and the Argonauts, and The Voyage of Sinbad.
 These films provided the most significant influence on the developing style used by Sproxton and Lord.

-The pair set to work making their new film, and in 1972, they developed an ‘idiotic Superman’ film known as Aardman.
-BBC later acquired the Aardman film which was broadcast as a series of animated films.
+The pair began making their new film, and in 1972, they developed an ‘idiotic Superman’ film known as Aardman.
+BBC later acquired the Aardman film, broadcast as a series of animated films.
 Taking on Aardman Animations as the company name, Sproxton and Lord started producing the animation series Vision On, a BBC television program for deaf kids.

-It was in this period that Aardman Animations Limited began focusing on using plasticine clay, partly seeing as the method was mostly overlooked in the English animation channels.
+During this period, Aardman Animations Limited began focusing on using plasticine clay, partly because the method was mostly overlooked in the English animation channels.

 After developing a Greeblies’ segment in 1975 through clay animation, this turned out to be a motivation for developing Morph, an uncomplicated character.
 During the same period, the duo moved nearer to BBC studios, making their initial venture into adult animation and completing the two films Confessions of a Foyer Girl and Down and Out.